 "Compulsively readable and utterly chilling ...
-Highly recommended for readers of sci-fi thrillers, cli-fi, and bioterrorism thrillers, and Tom Clancy fans who enjoy a bit of SF in their political thrillers." -Library Journal
+Highly recommended for readers of sci-fi thrillers, cli-fi, and bioterrorism thrillers and Tom Clancy fans who enjoy a bit of SF in their political thriller."
+Starred Review-Library Journal

 Readers looking for thrills and thrills alone with find plenty of them here." - Publishers Weekly